 Contents

-A.1 Financial
+A.1 Summary

-A.2 Financial – Episodes
+A.2 Financial

+A.3 Primary Care

-B.1 Billing Provider Membership
+B. Billing Provider Membership

-C. Contract Information

-D. Summary

-E. Notes
+C. Notes

-For the 2024 Reporting Cycle, MHCC requests that all payors include data for calendar year 2022 and 2023 APM arrangements.
-This allows for final calendar year 2022 data to be submitted with 21 months of run out to establish an accurate baseline and 2023 data with nine months of run out.
+For the 2025 Reporting Cycle, MHCC requests that all payors include data for calendar year 2023 and 2024 APM arrangements.
+This allows for final calendar year 2023 data to be submitted with 21 months of run out and 2024 data with nine months of run out.
 Payors shall report payments for the contract year regardless of the payment date.
-Payments made in calendar year 2023 for a 2022 contract, should not be included in 2023 data, but instead in 2022 data.
-For example, if a reconciliation payment for a 2022 contract is made in July 2023, it should be included in 2022 data.
+Payments made in calendar year 2024 for a 2023 contract, should not be included in 2024 data, but instead in 2023 data.
+For example, if a reconciliation payment for a 2023 contract is made in July 2024, it should be included in 2023 data.

 CONTENTS